-When free flying (paragliding) the brake line should be pulled through the top pulley and the brake handle tied onto the upper black mark on the brake line.
+When free flying (paragliding) the brake line should be led through the upper pulley and the brake handle tied onto the upper black mark on the brake line.
 This makes the brake position perfect for a paragliding harness because of their lower hang points.

 Attention!!
-All new gliders leave the MAC PARA factory set up for lower hang points!
+All new gliders leave the MAC PARA factory set up for "lower" hang points!